-Message Queue Telemetry Transport (MQTT) is awesome when it comes to Machine-to-Machine (M2M) Communication.
+The MQTT protocol is awesome when it comes to Machine-to-Machine (M2M) Communication.
 Due to its applied Publish-Subscribe pattern it offers great scalability even with thousands of connected devices.

 The picture above shows a classic M2M landscape with a few publishers and a few subscribers.